Skip to content

 • There is no need to insert additional inline devices.

 • Deception assets are simply plugged into the network as any other system would be and set up to run services that look like other devices on your SCADA network.
 A deception host that, from the outside, looks like a real production HMI can deflect the attention of the human attackers away from real Industrial Control Systems, ICS assets and, when engaged, generate a confirmed alert of an ongoing attack in real time.
-Further intelligence will be obtained from the attacker’s actions, leading to a better understanding of the attacker’s objectives and TTPs used.
+Further threat intelligence will be obtained from the attacker’s actions, leading to a better understanding of the attacker’s objectives and TTPs used.
 Other deception hosts like physical WiFi routers or PLC emulations can also be an effective part of a deception campaign.

 • The CounterCraft Cyber Deception Platform does not base detection on known signatures or traffic analysis, but on human actions.